 A goal of our research is to design message systems that are multilevel secure.
-Unlike systems that operate in system-high mode, multilevel secure systems do not require all users to be cleared to the level of the highest information processed.
+Unlike systems that operate at system-high, multilevel secure systems do not require all users to be cleared to the level of the highest information processed.
 Moreover, information leaving such a system can be assigned its actual security level rather than the level of the most highly classified information in the system.
 Unlike a system that operates at system-high, a multilevel system can preserve the different classifications of information that it processes.

-EXPERIENCE WITH THE BELL-LAPADULA MODEL AND TRUSTED PROCESSES
+3. EXPERIENCE WITH THE BELL-LAPADULA MODEL AND TRUSTED PROCESSES

-Although its complete formal statement is lengthy and complex, the Bell-LaPadula model may be briefly summarized by the following two axioms:
+While its complete formal statement is lengthy and complex, the Bell-LaPadula model may be briefly summarized by the following two axioms:

-- the simple security rule, which states that a subject cannot read information for which it is not cleared ("no read up"), and - the -property, which states that a subject cannot move information from an object with a higher security classification to an object with a lower classification ("no write down").
+- (a) the simple security rule, which states that a subject cannot read information for which it is not cleared ("no read up"), and - (b) the -property, which states that a subject cannot move information from an object with a higher security classification to an object with a lower classification ("no write down").

-These axioms are to be enforced by restricting the access rights that subjects (e.g., users and processes) have to objects (e.g., files and devices).
+These axioms are to be enforced by restricting the access rights that subjects, for example, users and processes, have to objects, for example, files and devices.

-A less frequently described part of the Bell-LaPadula model is its concept of trusted subjects, i.e., subjects that are allowed "to operate without the extra encumbrance of the -property," because they are trusted "never [to] mix information of different security levels" [10].
-More precisely, a trusted subject can have simultaneous read access to objects of classification x and write access to objects of classification y, even if the classification of y is lower than the classification of x.
+A less frequently described part of the Bell-LaPadula model is its concept of trusted subjects, that is, subjects that are allowed "to operate without the extra encumbrance of the -property" because they are trusted "never [to] mix information of different security levels" [3].
+More precisely, a trusted subject can have simultaneous read access to objects of classification x and write access to objects of classification y, even if the classification of y is less than the classification of x.
 The formal statement of the Bell-LaPadula model places no constraints on the trusted subject's violations of the -property.

 A number of projects have used the Bell-LaPadula model to describe their security requirements.
-In these projects, strict enforcement of the axioms of Bell-LaPadula without trusted subjects has proved to be overly restrictive, since users frequently need to perform operations that do not violate security but do violate the -property.
-To deal with this problem, trusted processes were introduced as an implementation of the concept of trusted subjects.
-In the following sections, we summarize experience with the Bell-LaPadula model and trusted processes in four projects: the Military Message Experiment (MME), the Air Force Data Services Center (AFDSC) Multics, the Kernelized Secure Operating System (KSOS), and the Guard message filter.
+In these projects, strict enforcement of the Bell-LaPadula axioms without trusted subjects has proved to be overly restrictive.
+Hence, trusted processes have been introduced as an implementation of the concept of trusted subjects.
+Below, we summarize experience with the Bell-LaPadula model and trusted processes in four projects: the Military Message Experiment (MME), the Air Force Data Services Center (AFDSC) Multics, the Kernelized Secure Operating System (KSOS), and the Guard message filter.